 Most people are aware that when babies are born they don’t sleep through the night.
-And regardless of all the “sleep training” methods out there that claim to get babies at what ever age to sleep through the night for the most part it is unrealistic to expect a baby to sleep that long uninterrupted.
+And regardless of all the “sleep training” methods out there that claim to get babies at whatever age to sleep through the night for the most part it is unrealistic to expect a baby to sleep that long uninterrupted.

 The main reason is that they need to be fed, little tummies need to be refilled more often and it doesn’t matter if you are feeding breastmilk or formula either.

-But what’s a Mamma to do during those first weeks when baby is waking all over the place and sleeping during the day?
+But what’s a Mamma to do during those first weeks when the baby is waking all over the place and sleeping during the day?

 The second is that baby doesn’t come with a regular day/night pattern yet, or if they do it’s likely reversed.
 Think about it, when we are pregnant the time of day that we are moving around and this movement effectively rocks them to sleep.

-So the question is how do we get more sleep while baby adjusts to life on the outside?
+So the question is how do we get more sleep while the baby adjusts to life on the outside?